 As an international business major, you will learn foundational business skills while focusing on servant leadership on a global scale.
 Attention is given to political and cultural diversity, within the framework of a Christian worldview, to prepare you for a wide variety of cross-cultural business opportunities and situations.

-As businesses increasingly become global, there is a significant need for employees who are trained in international business.
+As businesses increasingly become global, there is a significant need for employees who are trained in international business and international studies.
 Your international business degree from SBU will prepare you to be a servant leader wherever you go, whether you work in a multinational corporation, pursue international entrepreneurial activity, serve as a missionary or work for a global nonprofit.

 Faculty are committed to intentionally integrating Christian faith in the classroom with the goal of producing future business leaders who are also servant leaders.
 For example, as an international business major, you will take a course in International Economics/Finance that uses the Poverty Cure video series to facilitate a Biblical discussion about global poverty.